Generalized Holographic Reduced Representations: Acknowledgements

-This work was supported in part by DARPA Young Faculty Award, National Science Foundation \#2127780, \#2319198, \#2321840 and \#2312517, Semiconductor Research Corporation (SRC), Office of Naval Research Young Investigator Program Award, grants \#N00014-21-1-2225 and \#N00014-22-1-2067, the Air Force Office of Scientific Research under award \#FA9550-22-1-0253, and generous gifts from Xilinx and Cisco.
+This work was supported in part by DARPA Young Faculty Award, National Science Foundation \#2127780, \#2319198, \#2321840 and \#2312517, Semiconductor Research Corporation (SRC), Office of Naval Research Young Investigator Program Award, grants \#N00014-21-1-2225 and \#N00014-22-1-2067, the Air Force Office of Scientific Research under award \#FA9550-22-1-0253, the U.S. Military Academy under Cooperative Agreement No. W911NF-24-2-0200, generous gifts from Xilinx and Cisco.
+The views and conclusions expressed in this paper are those of the authors and do not reflect the official policy or position of the U.S. Military Academy, U.S. Army, U.S. Department of War, or U.S. Government.